Pumpkin Pie Oatmeal Bowl

 - banana slices

-- Chop the dates into small pieces and add to a pot.
-Add 2.5 cups water and bring to a boil.
+- Chop the dates into small pieces and add to a pot with 3 cups of water.
+Bring to a boil.
 Once the water is boiling, add the oats.
 Cook the oats until soft.
 As the oats start to thicken, stir often to keep the bottom from burning.

 - If the dates didn't cook down all the way, mash them lightly with a fork.
-Stir in the pumpkin puree, cinnamon, turmeric, black pepper, clove, nutmeg, and ginger.
+Stir in the cinnamon, turmeric, black pepper, clove, nutmeg, and ginger.
 Adjust seasonings to taste.
-Heat on low until desired temperature.
+Cook on low-medium heat until desired temperature.

 - Distribute the oatmeal to 4 bowls.
-Pour the cashew cream over each bowl and top with nuts, seeds, and banana as desired.
+Top with nuts, seeds, and/or bananas as desired.
 Enjoy!

 - If your blender is not very strong, soak the cashews in hot water for about 30 minutes.

-- If you have a nut allergy, swap out the cashews with soymilk or other plant-based milk.
+- If you have a nut allergy, swap out the cashews with unsweetened soy milk or other plant-based milk.